Majors & Minors

 The studio major in architecture provides students with the opportunity to explore the discipline of architecture within the context of the College’s commitment to liberal arts.
 The major is introduced through a series of studio and academic courses that explore the multiple relationships between architectural design, history, theory, and criticism.
 Students are expected to develop technical skills, design excellence, and a critical understanding of architecture as part of our visual, social, and political history and culture.
 The major is designed to prepare students to work in architecture and related disciplines or pursue graduate study.
 Most students take advantage of the resources of New York City and the teaching faculty by working in internships in the city while majoring in the field.

-The required sequence of courses begins with two introductory design studios, Architectural Representation: Abstraction and Perception, and the introductory lecture courses, Perceptions of Architecture.
-The introductory studios investigate space, form, scale, and traditional and experimental systems of representation, and Perceptions of Architecture develops fluency with architectural concepts.
+The required sequence of courses begins with two introductory design studios, Architectural Design: Systems and Materials and Architectural Design: Environments and Mediations, and the introductory lecture courses, Modern Architecture in the World.
+The introductory studios investigate space, form, scale, and traditional and experimental systems of representation, and Modern Architecture in the World develops fluency with architectural concepts.
 Together, these courses provide a foundation of material upon which the major builds.

 Courses in the major, as well as field trips and events for students, take full advantage of our location in New York City.
 The major is designed to accommodate students who wish to study abroad in their junior year.